Arecaceae

 Palms are among the best known and most extensively cultivated plant families.
-They have been important to humans throughout much of history.
-Many common products and foods are derived from palms.
+They have been important to humans throughout much of history, especially in regions like the Middle East and North Africa.
+A wide range of common products and foods are derived from palms.
 In contemporary times, palms are also widely used in landscaping.
 In many historical cultures, because of their importance as food, palms were symbols for such ideas as victory, peace, and fertility.

 Etymology

 The word Arecaceae is derived from the word areca with the suffix "-aceae".
-Areca is derived from Portuguese, via Malayalam അടയ്ക്ക (aṭaykka), which is from Dravidian *aṭ-ay-kkāy (“areca nut”).
+Areca is derived from Portuguese, via Malayalam അടയ്ക്ക (aṭaykka), which is from Dravidian *aṭ-ay-kkāy ("areca nut").
 The suffix -aceae is the feminine plural of the Latin -āceus ("resembling").

+Palm originates from Latin palma semantically overlapping with sense of "hand front" (due to similar splayed shape) ultimately from Proto-Indo-European *pl̥h₂meh₂, a direct descendant folm once existed in Old English.

 Morphology

 Whether as shrubs, tree-like, or vines, palms have two methods of growth: solitary or clustered.
 The common representation is that of a solitary shoot ending in a crown of leaves.
 This monopodial character may be exhibited by prostrate, trunkless, and trunk-forming members.
 Some common palms restricted to solitary growth include Washingtonia and Roystonea.
 Palms may instead grow in sparse though dense clusters.
 The trunk develops an axillary bud at a leaf node, usually near the base, from which a new shoot emerges.
 The new shoot, in turn, produces an axillary bud and a clustering habit results.
 Exclusively sympodial genera include many of the rattans, Guihaia, and Rhapis.
 Several palm genera have both solitary and clustering members.
 Palms which are usually solitary may grow in clusters and vice versa.
-These aberrations suggest the habit operates on a single gene.